 10. Further readings

-Let’s start with a data visualization in its most basic form; the (static) chart.
+Let’s start with data visualization in its most basic form; the (static) chart.
 Charts are used to display large amounts of data in a condensed and easy-to-understand manner.
 They are graphical representations of data which makes it easy and fast to digest by the brain.
 Moreover, charts make it apparent to find hidden information and insights that are otherwise hard to find from a table with data.

 There are a lot of types of charts, each with its own function.
 The most commonly known charts are the bar chart, the line chart, and the pie chart.
 Charts form the basis for all types of data visualizations I will discuss in this blog.